mislav/blog/_posts/2014-02-07-hidden-documentation.md

 ### Find the pull request where a commit originated

-With git blame you might have obtained a commit sha that introduced a change, but commit messages don't always carry enough information or context to explain the rationale behind the change.
+With git blame you might have obtained a commit SHA that introduced a change, but commit messages don't always carry enough information or context to explain the rationale behind the change.
 However, if the team behind a project practices [GitHub Flow][], the context might be found in the pull request discussion: